CoziSoftware/cozisAddon/README.md

 + PearlOwner - ported from [BepHaxAddon](https://github.com/dekrom/BepHaxAddon)

 **<ins>Hunting</ins>**
-+ StashFinderPlus - ported from [Jeff Mod](https://github.com/miles352/meteor-stashhunting-addon) - **I added the ability to bulk add potential stashes to waypoint, auto-disconnect when a stash is found and added more information when a Discord webhook is sent.**
++ StashFinderPlus - ported from [Jeff Mod](https://github.com/miles352/meteor-stashhunting-addon) - **I added the ability to bulk add potential stashes to waypoint, auto-disconnect when a stash is found and added more information when a Discord webhook is sent**
 + NewChunksPlus - ported from [Trouser Streak](https://github.com/etianl/Trouser-Streak)
 + TrailFollower - originally from [WarriorLost](https://github.com/WarriorLost) - **I added an option to auto disconnect depending on chunk loading speeds and a cardinal direction priority mode**